pdm-project/pdm/docs/docs/usage/dependency.md

     Version constraints in package dependencies are not future-proof.
 If you resolve the dependencies to the minimal versions, there will likely be backwards-compatibility issues.
     For example, `flask==2.0.0` requires `werkzeug>=2.0`, but in fact, it can not work with `Werkzeug 3.0.0`, which is released 2 years after it.

+### Inherit the metadata from parents

+_New in version 2.11.0_

+By default, `pdm lock` records package metadata as-is, and when installing, PDM will traverse from the top requirements till the leaf node of the dependency tree, evaluate any marker it encounters with the current environment, and discard the package if the marker is not satisfied.
+This requires an extra "resolution" step when installing.

+By specifying the strategy by `--strategy inherit_metadata`, PDM will however inherit and merge the environment markers from the ancestors of a given package and encode them in the lockfile.
+This will make the installation much faster.
+You can also turn it on in the config by `pdm config strategy.inherit_metadata true`.

 ## Show what packages are installed

 Similar to `pip list`, you can list all packages installed in the packages directory: